pmhsfelix/kotlin-coroutines/docs/index.md

 ```
 which is as readable as our initial `simpleFunctionWithDelay` that used `Thread.sleep`, however has a non-blocking behaviour.

-Suspendable functions can call regular functions or other suspendable functions.
+suspendible functions can call regular functions or other suspendible functions.
-However, suspendable functions cannot be be called directly from regular functions.
+However, suspendible functions cannot be be called directly from regular functions.
 Namely, our regular `main` function cannot call `suspendFunctionWithDelay` directly.
-For that we need to use another function provided by the Kotlin library called `startCoroutine`, which is an regular (i.e. non-suspendable) extension function over a `suspendable lambda`.
+For that we need to use another function provided by the Kotlin library called `startCoroutine`, which is an regular (i.e. non-suspendible) extension function over a `suspendible lambda`.

 ```Kotlin
 public fun <T> (suspend  () -> T).startCoroutine(